 8.2 Specification impacts

 [Editor's Note: This clause includes the identified specification impacts for each solution based on the inputs from RAN2 and RAN3, it will be captured in clause.]

+8.2.x Identification and authorization of Network Controlled Repeater

+During the initial access procedure for the NCR-MT, the NG-RAN node receives the “NCR Authorised” indication from the AMF when the NCR-MT is authorized for Network Controlled Repeater operation.
+The NG-RAN node may also receive the “NCR Authorised” indication from the AMF via the UE Context Modification procedure.

 ** End of change **